Funerals during the Coronavirus (COVID-19) outbreak

 Whatever type of ceremony you choose:

 - We will meet you to discuss how you wish to recall the life that has been lived and how you wish to say your final farewell with dignity and respect.
-DURING THE CURENT COVID-19 RESTRICTIONS ALL MEETINGS WILL BE BY: Facetime, Skype, Zoom, WhatsApp video or another accessible app
+DURING THE CURRENT COVID-19 RESTRICTIONS MEETINGS WILL BE BY: Facetime, Skype, Zoom, WhatsApp video or another accessible app unless clear social distancing can be arranged for face to face meetings

 - I will then create a very personalised ceremony for you, including a tribute or eulogy if you wish.
 You will be able to check the ceremony content in advance.